aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-hashicorp-vault.md

 Parameters:

+- `project`: Name of your Aiven project.
+- `service`: Name of your Aiven Kafka service.
+- `name`: Name of the secret provider.
+In this case, `vault`.
 - `auth_method`: Authentication method used by HashiCorp Vault.
 In this case, it is `token`.
 - `address`: Address of the HashiCorp Vault server.